 Average Cost for Commercial Truck Insurance by Industry Trucking Operation

 Your industry matters almost as much as your truck type.
 Premiums can vary 227% depending on what business you're in.
 If you're in transportation and trucking, you'll face the steepest rates.
-Professional services enjoy significantly lower premiums.
+Professional services have lower premiums.

-Five things really drive your rate.
-The big three are what you drive, what you do and where you operate.
-Your driving record and coverage level matter too, but those first three create the biggest cost differences you'll see between quotes.
+Five things really affect your rate.
+The biggest factors are what you drive, what you do and where you operate.
+Your driving record and coverage level also matter.

 Farm tractors run $268 monthly for $1 million liability.
 Semi-trucks jump to $639 monthly.
 HAZMAT tanker trucks hit $1,240 monthly (that's 363% more than farm tractors).